 The magnetism in Cs$_2$CoI$_4$ stems from the Co$^{2+}$ ions ($S$ = 3/2).
 At room temperature, there are four equivalent cobalt sites (Co in Table~\ref{tab:tablecrys}).
 The local environment is constructed by a distorted tetrahedron of iodide anions containing a mirror plane symmetry in the crystallographic $ac$ plane [Fig.~\ref{fig:crysstruc}(c) top].
-At low temperatures, there are two inequivalent Co$^{2+}$ ions (Co~A and Co~B) where the local electrostatic environment is additionally distorted and the mirror plane symmetry is lost.
-These are illustrated on the bottom of Fig.~\ref{fig:crysstruc}(c).
+At low temperatures, there are two inequivalent Co$^{2+}$ ions (Co~A and Co~B) where the local electrostatic environment is additionally distorted, and the mirror plane symmetry is lost.
+These are illustrated at the bottom of Fig.~\ref{fig:crysstruc}(c).
 The local environment of Co~A is least impacted and remains almost identical to that of room temperature.
 Co~B is more significantly affected.
 Since there is no point group symmetry, the orbital angular momentum is quenched, making the $S$ = 3/2 degrees of freedom appropriate to describe the magnetism of this material.
 The reduction of overall and point group symmetry potentially has a profound effect on magnetic properties such as the single-ion anisotropy and allowed magnetic exchange interactions.
-These will be discussed in detail in Section \ref{sec:ModelHamiltonian}.
+These will be discussed in detail in Sec.~\ref{sec:ModelHamiltonian}.

-To prevent multi-domain effects, all thermodynamic properties discussed below (except high field magnetization and magnetic susceptibility) have been measured after slow cooling over the structural phase transition at 14~T from 60 to 40~K with a cooling rate of 0.1~K/min.
-This is explained in more detail in Appendix A.
+To prevent multi-domain effects, all thermodynamic properties discussed below (except high-field magnetization and magnetic susceptibility) have been measured after slow cooling over the structural phase transition at 14~T from 60 to 40~K with a cooling rate of 0.1~K/min.
+This is explained in more detail in the Appendix.